Season 2 Overview

 This whole moment is striking.
 They went all the way casting a kid without a leg for the role and showed it so openly, in an ’80s TV show.
 This is groundbreaking, even by today’s standards.

-Now, disabilities were a sensitive issue back then.
-The 80s are generally considered a period in which people with physical impairments (first seen with pity) would be depicted in a candid, realistic way, showing the hardships without centering exclusively on that.
-Also, actors with real physical problems began acting more frequently, and their disabilities would be inserted seamlessly without distracting from the rest of show.

-Generally, the 80s marked a watershed in representation of TV, and people usually mention the series of Wiseguy and L.A.
+This may digress, but it’s important: disabilities were a sensitive issue back then.
+The ’80s are generally considered a period in which people with physical impairments (first seen with pity) were finally depicted in a candid, realistic way, showing their struggles and hardships without centering exclusively on that.
+Another equally important aspect: the actors with real physical problems began acting more frequently, and their disabilities inserted seamlessly without distracting from the rest of show.
+So, the ’80s marked a watershed in representation of TV, and people usually mention the series of Wiseguy and L.A.
 Law as notable examples of that.

 Now, this particular episode of Highway doesn’t expressively deal with disabilities (there’s already been one in the first season about that, and more will come later).
 What should be pointed out is that they’re actually showing physically impaired kids so plainly, in a primetime TV.
-And these are not the late 80s like in Wiseguy, because Highway came before that.
+And these are not the late 80s like in Wiseguy, consider that Highway came well before that.

 This whole show is ahead of its time.